-Mental or nervous shock is a legal finding, not a medical diagnosis.
+Mental or nervous shock is a legal term, not a medical diagnosis.

 For there to be a finding of mental or nervous shock, the applicant must meet all of the following criteria: